SNAP DiSruption Resources

 • All earned Double Up Food Bucks will stay valid — no expiration.
 Use your earned Double Up whenever you need them.

 • Daily matches is unlimited.
-If you still have SNAP funds on your card, you can use them to earn unlimited Double Up at a participating store or for more fruits and veggies.
+If you still have SNAP funds on your card, you can use them to earn unlimited Double Up at a participating store, farm stand, or market.

 • Frozen fruits & veggies are now eligible statewide.
 Earn and spend Double Up on frozen produce (no added salt, sugar, or oil) at all participating locations.